 Your local One-Stop career center, an outplacement agency (if you were granted one by your employer), and alumni association are sources of job-search advice.
 And they will also keep you preoccupied from your current situation.

 Many people who come to our career center speak not only of the advice we provide, but also the emotional support we give them.

-The benefits of joining a networking group, large or small, are obvious; but consider how they can offer support and a reason to get out of your home.
-I tell my workshop attendees that getting out of the house is essential to emotional health.
+The benefits of joining a networking group, large or small, are obvious; but consider how they can offer support.
+Networking groups have their pros and cons.
+I tell my workshop attendees that you get what you put into them.

-A meet-up group consisting of four to five people may be more your style.
+A buddy group consisting may be more to your liking; it consists usually of four to five people.
 Whichever you prefer, keep in mind that you must offer career advice and support as well.